-The impact of Artificial Intelligence (AI) is highly recognised as a key driver of the industrial digital revolution, alongside data and robotics.
-AI tools and applications are needed with simplified interfaces that do not require a highly skilled workforce, exhibit longer useful life and require less specialised maintenance.
+The impact of Artificial Intelligence (AI) is highly recognized as a key driver of the industrial digital revolution together with data and robotics.
+AI tools applications are needed with more simplified interfaces without requiring highly skilled workforce but exhibiting longer useful life and requiring less specialized maintenance.

-The overall objective is to research, develop, test, and experiment an innovative toolset of custom trustworthy self-X AI technologies and applications.
-The specific technical objectives are:
+The overall objective of s-X-AIPI project is to research, develop, test and experiment an innovative toolset of custom trustworthy self-X AI technologies and applications.
+More specifically technical objectives are:

-- Provide existing process industries and their workers with state-of-the-Art AI-based sustainability tools. - Ensure longer useful life of AI applications, deploy simplified interfaces without requiring a highly skilled workforce, and require less specialised maintenance (applications with minimal human expert intervention).

-• Achieving effective deployment of trustworthy AI technologies within process industries and close the gap between AI and automation.
+- Provide existing process industries and its workers state of the art AI-based sustainability tools. - Longer useful life of AI apps, deployment more simplified interfaces, without requiring highly skilled workforce, and requiring less specialized maintenance (so applications with minimal human expert intervention). - Achieving an effective deployment of trustworthy AI technologies within process industries, close the gap between AI and automation.

-Self-X combines AI as the intelligent processing system and an autonomic manager based on MAPE-K (continuous Monitoring-Analysing-Planning-Execution flow based on the knowledge of the AI system under control) for developing self-improving AI systems.
-This is realised by an adaptation loop, enabling "learning by doing" using the MAPE-K model and self-X abilities as proposed by autonomic computing.
+Within this project Self-X is the combination of the AI as the intelligent processing system and an Autonomic manager based on MAPE-K (continuous Monitoring-Analyzing-Planning-Execution flow based on the Knowledge of the AI system under control) for developing self-improving AI systems.
+This will be realized by an adaptation loop, which enables "learning by doing" using MAPE-K model and self-X abilities as proposed by autonomic computing.

-The toolset of AI technologies includes an innovative AI data pipeline with autonomic computing capabilities (self-X AI and autonomic manager), architecture, realistic datasets, and their respective algorithms derived from demonstrations in four realistic use cases of process industry (asphalt, steel, aluminium and pharmaceutics).
-Additionally, these technologies consider workers' heterogeneous skill levels and self-adaptation capabilities to the actual profile of the worker, respecting their human-in-the-loop role.
-Figure 2 represents the concept.
+In this way, s-X-AIPI toolset of AI technologies are intended to include an innovative AI data pipeline with autonomic computing capabilities (self-X AI and Autonomic Manager), architecture, realistic datasets together with their respective algorithms derived from the demonstration in four realistic use cases of process industry (asphalt, steel, aluminum and pharmaceutics).
+Moreover, s-X-AIPI technologies will consider workers' heterogeneous skill levels and self-adaptation capabilities to the actual profile of the worker respecting their human-in-the-loop role.
+Figure 1 represents the idea of the project concept.

-Figure 2 - Main objective concept
+Figure 2 - s-X-AIPI main objective concept